 The Consequence of Hating

-You spend precious time in holding nonsense, become negative, live in past, lose peace of mind, and make your head and heart heavy.
+You spend precious time in holding these nonsense which slowly makes you negative.
+You start to live in past, lose your peace of mind, and make your head and heart heavy.

 If Not Hating then What Should You Do?